raatiniemi/sonar-objective-c/README.md

 - Edit the ```sonar-project.properties``` file to match your Xcode iOS/MacOS project
 - Configure your project according to the [`Fastfile` example](sample/Fastfile) and [`Gemfile` example](sample/Gemfile)

-**The good news is that you don't have to modify your Xcode project to enable SonarQube!**.
-Ok, there might be one needed modification if you don't have a specific scheme for your test target, but that's all.

 ### Contributing

 Feel free to contribute to this plugin by issuing pull requests to this repository or to the [original one](https://github.com/Backelite/sonar-objective-c).